- Home

 You will receive additional registration information specific to your year level in the BCom program approximately 1-2 weeks prior to your registration open date for the winter session.
 This information will also be available at mybcom.sauder.ubc.ca/registration

-Many students take a full course load of 30/31 credits during the winter session.
+Many students take a full course load of 30/31 credits during the Winter session.
 If you’re thinking about reducing your course load, be mindful of commitments and considerations that require you to be registered in a minimum number of credits to maintain your eligibility (e.g., loans, scholarships, housing, study permit, etc.).
 Learn more at mybcom.sauder.ubc.ca/registration/#courseload

-Course schedules for the following summer and winter sessions are typically published on the Student Service Centre in mid-January and mid-April, respectively.
-Release of the 2021S and 2021W schedules will be delayed due to the pandemic.
-The planned release date for 2021S is March 12, 2021.
-The planned release date for 2021W is June 1, 2021 (date still to be confirmed).
+Course schedules for the following summer and winter sessions are typically published on the Student Service Centre in mid-January and early May, respectively.
+When available, the course schedules can be found at courses.students.ubc.ca

 If you’re unable to register in a required Commerce course that cannot be delayed to a subsequent term, you can request registration assistance through the form found at mybcom.sauder.ubc.ca/regi-assist